-Continuous Integration / Continuous Deployment is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
+CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
 CI/CD is a solution to the problems integrating new code can cause for development and operations teams.

-CI/CD introduces continuous automation and continuous monitoring throughout the lifecycle of apps, from integration and testing phases to delivery and deployment.
-These connected practices are often referred to as a "CI/CD pipeline" and are supported by development and operations teams.
+CI/CD introduces ongoing automation and continuous monitoring throughout the lifecycle of apps, from integration and testing phases to delivery and deployment.
+Taken together, these connected practices are often referred to as a "CI/CD pipeline" and are supported by development and operations teams.

-Here you need to learn how to setup CI/CD server, integrate code and trigger pipelines automatically, build and package manager tools.
+Here you need to learn how to setup CI/CD server, integrate code repo and trigger pipelines automatically as well as build and package manager tools.